 Academic Accommodations: The current SLU policy is that students who have documented academic accommodations have the "responsibility to approach instructors to discuss how accommodations may be implemented."
 The Center for Accessibility and Disability Resources (CADR) provides further guidance: "Students are not required to tell faculty the nature of their disability.
 Faculty are not obligated to arrange accommodations until a student specifically requests it.
-It is necessary that eligible students speak with each instructor individually." (see Faculty, Staff and TA Resources: SLU).
-Thus, students who would like to use academic accommodations should arrange with their written and/or oral exam committee members how accommodations will be implemented.
-While faculty have a right to be "informed of accommodations to students who have approved need.
+It is necessary that eligible students speak with each instructor individually." (see Faculty, Staff and TA Resources : SLU).
+Thus, students who would like to use academic accommodations will be implemented.
+While faculty have a right to be "informed of accommodations in a timely manner," faculty also have the responsibility to "provide accommodations to students who have approved need".